-Another Queensland police officers has landed himself on the wrong side of the law after pulling a gun on a speeding motorist in the outback.
+Another Queensland police officer has landed himself on the wrong side of the law after pulling a gun on a speeding motorist in the outback.

-Video footage played in the Supreme Court shows the officer driving on the Landsborough Highway on the outskirts of Longreach late last year, before he spots a ute allegedly driving 126kph in 110kph zone.
+Video footage played in court shows the officer driving on the Landsborough Highway on the outskirts of Longreach late last year, before he spots a ute allegedly driving 125kph in 110kph zone.

 Flanagan does not turn his lights and siren on, instead trying to pull the ute over using his horn.